Lantana come from the family Verbenacea, the Verbena family, its common name is large leafed Lantana, wild sage, red sage and shrub verbena.

-Modern day hybrids developed around by breeders around the world have brought a series called ‘Chapel Hill’.
-The varieties in this series are tolerant of the cold and are hardy down to -10°C, providing they are kept away for very wet soils, they are deciduous and therefore will defoliate once they are hit by frosts, but they will regenerate in the spring when the weather warms up, usually from the base of the plant.
+Modern day hybrids developed around by breeders around the world have brought a series called ‘Chapel Hill’ added to the already existing ‘Miss Huff’.
+The varieties in these series are tolerant of the cold and are hardy down to -10°C, providing they are kept away for very wet soils, they are deciduous and therefore will defoliate once they are hit by frosts, but they will regenerate in the spring when the weather warms up, usually from the base of the plant.

 They can be found in a lot of places in southern Europe and you would have seen them used in landscape situations in many common holiday destinations.

 The foliage is hairy in appearance and touch and produces a distinct odour of citrus and is a massive producer of nectar and is therefore loved by butterflies and bees.
 Lantanas are often used in Butterfly house’s as a source of nectar.

 In the UK they are commonly used as summer container plants or as a conservatory plant, but the hardy ‘Chapel Hill’ and Miss Huff series will survive outdoors.